axgonz/retro/README.md

 ## Intent

-To help FastTrack for Azure improve our understanding of real world deployments with the goal to improve and maintain quality advice and guidance.
+To help FastTrack for Azure (FTA) improve our understanding of real world deployments with the goal to improve and maintain quality advice and guidance.

 ## Scope